troysellers/syd-devops-meetup/README.md

 ### Adding Data

 Now, let's create our data table and load some data.
+Our data set is going to simulate a coffee company operating in Singapore.

 ```console
 $> psql <'SERVICE_URI_FROM_CONSOLE'> -f sql/create.sql